billybillymc/masquerade-cobol-old/READ_THIS_LAST.md

 This is a step-by-step guide for using Masquerade to reimplement a COBOL program as verified Python.
 Follow the steps in order.

+**For coding agents**: This guide is designed to work as an agent prompt.
+Point your agent (Claude Code, Cursor, Copilot, etc.) at this file and it will follow the workflow: analyze, explore the graph, pick targets, generate skeletons, write reimplementations, and verify with differential tests.
+Every step produces structured, machine-readable artifacts the agent can consume.

 ---

 ## Step 1 — Add Your COBOL Codebase